rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 ## Creating and Tier Gating the Sale

-// todo write that this is an ERC721 Balance Tier Contract and that it is possible to Combine Tiers
+[//]: # (// todo write that this is an ERC721 Balance Tier Contract and that it is possible to Combine Tiers)

 We will now add the Sale and pass in the Tier contract.
 Again, we won't go over what is happening here, as we covered this in another tutorial.